Diary Of A School Nurse: 2021

 1. WEAR SCHOOL APPROPRIATE ATTIRE

-Wearing school appropriate attire is probably one of the easiest ways to get involved and the students really like it too.
-Consider wearing a fun headband, t-shirt, leggings, and/or socks.
-If you are feeling daring then you can go all out with a full costume.
+Wearing school-appropriate attire is one of the easiest ways to get involved, and students love it!
+Consider fun headbands, themed t-shirts, festive leggings, or quirky socks.
+Feeling daring?
+Go all out with a full costume!
 Not sure what to do?
 Check out these school nurse options I found for you on Etsy & Amazon:

 Etsy Options